amandaestevez/SOFTWARE-QA/00-SOFTWARE-DEVELOPMENT-LIFECYCLE-SDLC/001-SLDC-TESTING-&-QA.md

 I created the template above to be as simple as possible so the entire team can understand what we're measuring.

 ## Conclusion
 Testing and QA play a vital role throughout the entire Software Development Lifecycle.
-From identifying risks in the planning phase to monitoring performance in maintenance, testers, and QA specialists ensure the software's quality, functionality, and user experience at every stage with a well-integrated testing strategy for a successful software development process.
+Testers and QA specialists ensure the software's quality, functionality, and user experience at every stage with a well-integrated testing strategy for a successful software development process.

 The next chapter introduces the anatomy of a test case, and we will dive deeper into ZippyBank's test case design.
 [Click here to access it](https://github.com/amandaestevez/softwareqa/blob/efdf2923fb846e50d1dcf2929510f433d04bfb6d/01-TEST-CASES/011-ANATOMY-OF-TEST-CASES.md)